The American Pillar Thuja Arborvitae

 ► Terrific as an ornamental

-The American Pillar arborvitae (the original sport* shown at top left), grew to 21 feet tall and only 3-4 feet wide in 7 years from an 18” plant in a field of 500 ordinary Thuja Arborvitae.
+The American Pillar Arborvitae (the original sport* shown at the left), grew to 21 feet tall and only 4 feet wide in 7 years from an 18” plant in a field of 500 ordinary Thuja Arborvitae.

 * A sport in botanical Terms, is a plant that because of a mix-up of its genes or similar accident is significantly different than its parent.
-Most of the better cultivars of our better ornamental shrubs, trees, fruits, etc. originated as sports that were significantly better than the parent that the owner was granted a U.S. patent.
+Most of the better cultivars of our better ornamental shrubs, trees, fruits, etc. originated as sports.
 The “American Pillar” is the result of one such beneficial event.
 Our U.S. Plant Patent is # USPP20,209 P2.

 BEFORE